-If you've stayed away from pork tenderloin in the past because it always got overcooked, newer guidelines have reduced the recommended cooking temperature to 145°F (previously 160), which results in a slightly pink and juicy medium-rare.
+I know some may think this pork looks undercooked.
+If you've stayed away from pork tenderloin in the past because it always got overcooked, newer USDA guidelines have reduced the recommended cooking temperature to 145°F (previously 160), which results in a slightly pink and juicy medium-rare.

 - 1 Package Smithfield All Natural Pork Tenderloin, ~ 4 pounds total

 - Preheat oven to 375°F.

 - Line a 9 x 13 or half sheet baking pan with parchment paper or foil, or spray with non-stick spray.

 - In a small bowl, thoroughly mix together ½ cup apple butter and ¼ cup balsamic vinegar.
 Set aside.

 - Open the package of pork, rinse tenderloins if desired, and pat dry.

 - Season all sides of pork with salt and pepper to taste.